-As the name suggests, this covers a user’s overall satisfaction from a specific UX-related action.
-For instance, a latest app update might include a new app theme that a regular user might not be used to.
-It is important to note that the initial reaction or drop in happiness levels due to a change does not always mean a negative output in the longer run.
-This is just one of the factors that a product manager or UX designer will analyze through measurement tools such as the customer ratings, reviews, etc.
+As the name suggests, happiness covers a user’s overall satisfaction from a specific UX-related action.
+For instance, the latest app update might include a new app theme that a regular user might not be used to.
+As a UX designer, you need to track users’ responses to this change since happiness is the first of HEART metrics.

+However, it is important to note that the initial reaction or drop in happiness levels due to a change does not always mean a negative output in the longer run.
+This is just one of the factors that a product manager or UX designer will analyze through measurement tools such as customer ratings, reviews, etc.

-Every organization intends to retain its existing customers or users.
-The ‘retention’ metrics in this framework covers the different time periods and comparisons that could range from week, month, quarter or a year.
-When the designers will be well-equipped with information and statistics that showcase the declining numbers, they will be better-positioned to make effective UX strategies.
+Retention metrics cover the different time periods and comparisons that could range from a week or month to a quarter or year.
+When the designers are well-equipped with information and statistics that showcase the declining numbers, they will have more insight helping them develop more effective UX strategies.

-When a new version of an app is rolled out, both the adoption and retention metrics work in cohesion to represent the UX performance and acceptance in a broader aspect.
+According to the Google HEART framework template, when a new version of an app is rolled out, both the adoption and retention metrics work in cohesion to represent the UX performance and acceptance in a broader aspect.

 How to Adapt Google HEART Framework For Your Mobile App

-Now that we know what the Google HEART framework is all about, let us have a look how it can be implemented to improve mobile user experience and eventually, increase user engagement.
+Now that we know what the Google HEART framework is all about, let us have a look at how it can be implemented to improve mobile user experience and eventually, increase user engagement.

-Set Realistic Goals
+2) Set Realistic Goals

 The first step is to define realistic goals and ensure all team members are on the same page.
 It is possible that a mobile app could have very different goals as compared to let’s say, a TV advertisement for the same product.
 Similarly, a mobile app update could have different goals than the goals of the overall app.

-As Kerry Rodden mentions, ‘At YouTube, one of the most important goals is user engagement – we want users to enjoy the videos they watch and keep discovering more videos and channels they want to watch.’
+As Kerry Rodden mentions, “At YouTube, one of the most important goals is user engagement – we want users to enjoy the videos they watch and keep discovering more videos and channels they want to watch.”

-Map Goals to Signals
+3) Map Goals to Signals

-Choose the Right Metrics
+4) Choose the Right Metrics

-The final step is to measure the information you amassed in your ‘signals’ section through quantifiable data that you can monitor in your dashboard.
-Some of the track-able metrics could be user feedback, user star rating, registration rate, sign-up rate, etc.
+The final step is to measure the information you amassed in your signals section through quantifiable data that you can monitor in your dashboard.
+Some of the trackable metrics could be user feedback, user star rating, registration rate, sign-up rate, etc.

-Again, it is important to only measure those metrics that are relevant to the whole UX process or the app’s user experience in totality
+Again, it is important to only measure those metrics that are relevant to the whole UX process or the app’s user experience in totality.

-- Better ROI – Using this framework, the UX teams will have data that will provide clear insights about a specific metric or signal that yields a better revenue.
+- Better ROI: Using this framework, the UX teams will have data that will provide clear insights about a specific metric or signal that yields a better revenue.